SteveJustin1963/tec-FFT/README.md

 # tec-FFT

-read an input and convert to spectrum bars on the 8x8 or 7 seg using FFT algorithm
+send ip to ADC, convert to integers, run thru DFT and convert to spectrum, display onLCD or 8x8